Any firearms I have for sale, usually Browning or Winchester 1885 High Wall

-BPCRs with Badger barrels, are typically listed on GunBroker or
+BPCRs with Badger barrels, can be found on GunBroker under the "handle"

 If you are a serious buyer I suggest you 1st read the following short article in